 Now the fun part.
-We said earlier that power equals voltage multiplied by current.
+We said earlier that power equals voltage squared divided by the resistance.
 This is true at any point along the sine wave.
-So if we multiple the voltage (shown in blue) by the current (shown in green) we would get the power output as shown in orange.
-Alternatively the same orange sine wave for power will result if you square the voltage (blue sine wave) and divide it by the resistance (5 ohms):
+So if we take the voltage value (shown in blue) and square it (multiple it by itself) and then divide that by the constant resistance (5 ohms), we would get the power output as shown in orange:

 A couple if things to note from this graph: